 Step 1: Get a Bachelor's Degree

 Some greeting card companies prefer to hire writers who have a bachelor's degree.
-An undergraduate degree program in English or creative writing could help students hone their writing skills and might allow for critiques from peers and professors.
+An undergraduate degree program in English or creative writing helps students hone their writing skills, and teaches them how to accept critiques about their work.
 Some programs allow students to focus on writing poetry, which could be helpful in composing greeting card verse.
-Students can explore their imagination in writing and create a portfolio of work to show employers.
+Students should create a portfolio of work to show employers.

 Step 2: Learn About Greeting Card Styles

-Exploring different styles of writing greeting cards and the variety of card companies producing them can help individuals decide what kinds of cards they would like to write and which card companies would most likely take them on.
+Greeting card companies vary in the types of cards they produce.
+Writers should research companies and their greeting card styles.
+This will assist writers with determining what kind of cards they would like to write and which card companies they should approach for employment.
 According to the Greeting Card Association, humor cards tend to command a higher price than poetry.
-Still, it's best to work in a style in which one feels comfortable.
+Still, it's best to work in a style that you feel comfortable.

 Step 3: Undertake an Internship